Skip to content

 Total time: usually 30–60 minutes for a routine visit.

-What to have ready
+What should I have ready for the visit?

 • Your passport or national ID